msinton/algae/readme.md

-To create ant `SqsConsumer`, you can use these functions:
+To create an `SqsConsumer`, you can use these functions:

 - `createSqsConsumer[F](credentials, region, queueUrl)`, or